-OCDD may determine when the complaint is initiated that a disclosure statement is necessary.
+The OCDD may determine when the complaint is initiated that a disclosure statement is necessary.
 If a Complainant Disclosure Statement is necessary, the complainant must be contacted and given an opportunity to withdraw the complaint.

-If the complainant still elects to file the complaint, OCDD will mail or fax the disclosure form to the complainant with instructions to return it to Central Office.
+If the complainant still elects to file the complaint, the OCDD will mail or FAX the disclosure form to the complainant with instructions to return it to the OCDD State Office.